Informal Conflict Strategies

 (Adapted from “Before You Call” by Laurie McCann.
 University of California, Santa Cruz.)

-1. Direct Communication
+1. Varied Communication Methods

-2. Explaining the Impact
+2. Expressing Impact

-A letter or email should include:
+A letter or email should contain:

-• What was the impact on you
+• The impact on you.

 (Adapted from The University of North Carolina at Chapel Hill Ombuds Office)